-where the square brackets ("[", "]") indicate optional information; ...|...| means to select one of the choices; and n is replaced by a positive integer or floating-point number.
+where the square brackets ("[", "]") indicate optional information; ...|...| means to select one of the choices; and $n_1$ through $n_p$ are replaced by positive integers or floating-point numbers.
 Though specific cases are used for the units above and throughout this specification (e.g., "kHz"), Touchstone files are case-insensitive.